yoctopuce/yoctolib_delphi/README.md

 * Examples/

-		Directory with sample programs in Delphi
+		Directory with sample programs for both Delphi and Lazarus

 * Sources/